-There are five stages of sleep: four stages of NREM (Non-REM) sleep, also called SWS (Slow-Wave Sleep), and one stage of REM (Rapid Eye Movement) sleep.
+There are five stages of sleep: four stages of NREM (Non-REM) sleep, also called SWS (Slow-Wave Sleep), and one stage of REM (Rapid Eye Movements) sleep.
 The most vivid dreams, and therefore the ones we remember the most, occur during REM sleep (though we dream in other stages too).
 One sleep cycle is roughly 90 minutes long.
 While in REM sleep mode we are able to dream lucidly.

 (NREM1) The first stage is a transition state between wakefulness and sleep.
 This is the stage that hypnagogic imagery occurs in.
 It usually passes into stage 2 within a few minutes.

 (NREM2) During stage 2, the body gradually shuts down, and brain waves become larger.

 (NREM3) Stage 3 usually occurs 30 to 45 minutes after falling asleep the first time.
 Large, slow delta brain waves are generated.

 (NREM4) Stage 4 is often called “deep sleep” or “delta sleep”.
 The heart beats the slowest and there is the least brain activity.
 It is during this stage that sleepwalking usually occurs.